 Make sure your cat loves her food

 If your cat’s diet doesn’t satisfy her nutrition needs, or she simply doesn’t like its taste, she will look for something more delicious and rich in vitamins or fatty acids.
 Ensure that your feline is happy with the recipes you give her so that she won’t seek something better in your dog’s bowl.
+Ensure that your feline is happy with the recipes you give her so that she won’t seek something better in your dog’s bowl.
+Choose cat food that’s rich in vitamins and minerals.

 Consult your vet to find out what nutrients to give your cat, ask if your chosen food contains all the necessary elements, and request some alternative options to try.
 Keep an eye on your cat for a while to see how enthusiastic she is about her food and what recipes she likes most.
 If your feline enjoys what she eats, she may lose interest in your dog’s diet.